robertvargic/RoboKiller-Android/README.md

 Go to the "Env Vars" tab, and add "GCP_PROJECT" variable.
 This is to have Google Cloud Project key available.
 Format of that key is like this: "appname-123456"
-Key can be found on https://console.cloud.google.com/home/dashboard?project=<token-id> under Project info.
+Key can be found on https://console.cloud.google.com/home/dashboard?project=<**token-id**> under Project info.
+Replace **token-id** with your app id

-#Setting up "Android Build for UI Testing" workflow step
+## Setting up "Android Build for UI Testing" workflow step

 Go to the Bitrise and open workflow for the Android project.
 After "Android Unit Test" step, add new step named: "Android Build for UI Testing"

 After that, return to the "Workflows tab" and go to the "Android Build for UI testing" step.